AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 When users download assets, files are saved locally to the user’s device.

 When users save assets through the SDK, the SDK returns asset data (for example, base64).
-Your application is responsible for storing and managing these assets.
+The host application is responsible for storing and managing these assets.

 <HorizontalLine />